IDU-CVLab/COV19D/README.md

 The project includes working on a chest CT-scan series of images aiming to develop an automated classification algorithm solution for Covid-19/non-Covid-19 diagnosis.
 The dataset is called COV19-CT-DB obtained at AI-enabled Medical Image Analysis Workshop and Covid-19 Diagnosis Competition (MIA-COV19D), https://mlearn.lincoln.ac.uk/mia-cov19d/. <br/>

 ## THE CODES
+To replicate the codes the following must noted:
+1. To run the code properly you would need training set of images and validation set of images.
+2. The images must be put in the directory as it is in the code or the directory can be changed to match other directories.
+The code used to generate images is as described in the documentation for ‘imagedatagenerator’ and ‘train_generator.flow_from_directory’ rules, at https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator <br />

 The codes develop CNN models as well as transfer learning models as follows:  <br />
 1. The Code '3D_Image_Classification_binary_loss_function.ipynb' is a CNN model with binary crossentropy as a losss function. <br />
 2. The code 'Customized-CNN-Model-and-Tranfer-Learning-Model.py' is a customized CNN model with a linearly changing learning rate for image classification.
 The proposed model is compared to transfer learning models, MobileNet, for feature exctraction followed by a random forest classifier to take the final decision. <br/>